icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/variables.rst

 **Temporary variables** can only be used in the method or procedure they are defined in.
-To declare temporary variables, you add a **&tmp** marker to the parameter list, and declare the temporary variables following that.
+To declare temporary variables, you add a **&tmp** token to the parameter list, and declare the temporary variables following that.
 Just like local variables, temporary variables can be arrays.
 However, no initial values may be supplied.

 An example of declaring temporary variables::